Death domain

 Due to the large size of the death domain family protein superfamily, some death domain proteins may have a role to play in cancer and many other infections through several families of DD-proteins and specific gene alterations that have a downstream function to induce cell apoptosis.
 Many of these alterations occur in genes encoding mediators of apoptosis or necroptosis, potentially enabling the development of resistance to cell death, an important hallmark of cancer.
 Many cancers contain an oncogene that will inhibit the major histocompatibility complex (MHC) on the cell surface from presenting antigens to immune cells.
 Many of these malignancies have a subset of cases harboring genomic alterations in components of intrinsic or extrinsic cell death pathways, including amplification and overexpression of the Fas-associated via death domain (FADD) and inhibitor of apoptosis proteins (IAP), as well as mutations in caspase-encoding genes.
 One example of this can be seen in head and neck squamous cell carcinomas.
-(HNSCC) Head and neck squamous cell carcinomas are among the cancers with the highest frequency of deregulation in genes encoding for cell death pathway constituents, with nearly half of all cases exhibiting such genomic alterations.
+Head and neck squamous cell carcinomas are among the cancers with the highest frequency of deregulation in genes encoding for cell death pathway constituents, with nearly half of all cases exhibiting such genomic alterations.

 In addition to cancer, deregulation of death receptor protein signaling and death domain recruitment is seen to influence many other human diseases.
-Notably, the Fas death domain can have mutations that lead to autoimmune lymphoproliferative syndrome, lung cancer, and squamous cell carcinoma.
+Notably, the Fas death domain can have mutations that lead to autoimmune lymphoproliferative syndrome (ALPS), lung cancer, and squamous cell carcinoma.
 The defective in Fas signaling can lead to a disruption in the function of the death inducing signaling complex (DISC).

-Specifically, in ALPS, cell apoptosis that occurs via the CD95 pathway, a transmembrane protein, is found to be vital in controlling the proliferation of activated lymphocytes and regulates lymphocyte homeostasis.
-Notably, two-point mutation that occur at the A1009G, E256G sites, can cause a defect in apoptotic pathways with people who have ALPS (Peters, 1999).
+Specifically, in ALPS, cell apoptosis that occurs via the CD95 pathway is found to be vital in controlling the proliferation of activated lymphocytes and regulating lymphocyte homeostasis.
+Notably, a two-point mutation that occurs at the A1009G and E256G sites can cause a defect in apoptotic pathways in people who have ALPS (Peters, 1999).
 Most patients with ALPS have mutations in the Fas gene and more than 70 mutations have been mapped to its intracellular DD.